MeltingHackTeam/BBC-Template/README.md

-# Here is the starter files for the BBC News website layout
+# Here are the starter files for the BBC News website layout

 ## Feel free to use this if you get stuck or need inspiration for your own template